mmbman/Katagiri/1987-07-15-Obon-Memorial.md

 #### Part 2

 <p style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/obon-memorial-part-2" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/obon-memorial-part-2" target="_blank">Listen to this talk</a>
 </p>

 ... the ten stages of Bodhisattva practice.
 Some are with all the assemblies as monks.
 Anyway, there are many monks there.